Understanding the right way of product development in Robotics: EVT, DVT, and PVT

 But to make a robot successful, stakeholders need to ensure a high-quality product development cycle that factors in hundreds of reasons that affect the performance and usage of a robot.
 The right product development in robotics consists of EVT, DVT, and PVT.

-This blog uncovers these concepts for you and helps you implement these product development testing methodologies to make your robot a success.
+This blog uncovers these concepts to implement these product development testing methodologies to prepare your robot successfully.

 The EVT is the first and one of the most important tests of the process for product development in robotics.
 Before performing EVT, you need to have a working prototyping model of your robot, which is basically an MVP (minimum viable product).